Depression and Past Trauma - 6 Ways To Accept The Past and Let Go

 #6.
 Focus On Positives

 Sometimes in life, the best way to stop thinking about a negative is to distract yourself with a positive.
-This could mean focusing on your career, enjoying hobbies, or practising mindfulness and self-care.
+This could mean focusing on your career, enjoying hobbies, or practicing mindfulness and self-care.
 Either way, the "out of sight, out of mind" mantra can make a world of difference.

 Learning to let go of the past doesn't necessarily mean that you'll never experience symptoms of depression again.
 Nonetheless, it will have a hugely positive influence on your life.
 When the past no longer holds you back, you can finally lead the future you deserve.